 The Ayahuasca Foundation has an incredible team of assistant healers who work with the Shipibo curanderos on the retreats and courses.
 Much more than facilitators, the assistant healers listed below have all completed rigorous training in the Shipibo tradition and are most definitely healers in their own right.
 They essentially lead the programs, working together with the curanderos to determine the optimal itinerary for each program according to the flow and energy of each group.
 They translate from Spanish (or sometimes Shipibo) to English and combine their own practices of meditation, yoga, massage, crystal therapy, tarot, journey work, dream interpretation, herbology, homeopathy, aromatherapy, and counseling to the Shipibo practices to enhance the healing potential of the tradition.
 They are bridge builders and leaders in a movement to return indigenous wisdom to the countless cultures who have lost their way without it.
 THIS PAGE IS CURRENTLY IN THE PROCESS OF UPDATING – THANKS FOR YOUR PATIENCE

 Carlos is from the United States and has degrees in both art and philosophy.
 He moved to Iquitos in 2004 and lived with his first teacher for four years before creating the Ayahuasca Foundation in 2008.
 He led every retreat and course until 2012, when he hired the first two assistant healers to accommodate the opening of the Inkan Kena school.
-In 2013, he stepped back from leading the programs to dedicate more time to the administration of the retreats and courses.
-He currently manages the website, handles the bookings and client communications, and organizes the various aspects of each program like airport pick-ups, hotel reservations, transportation, supply and staff management, maintenance, etc.
+In 2013, he stepped back from leading the programs to dedicate more time to the administration of the retreats and courses, and to raise his daughter.
+He currently manages the Ayahuasca Foundation website, handles the bookings and client communications, and organizes the various aspects of each program like airport pick-ups, hotel reservations, transportation, supply and staff management, maintenance, etc.

 Mike grew up in Austria and the US.
 He has worked in the corporate sector for 17 years and has also been persistently interested in spiritual and personal growth.
 This interest has led him on a variety of paths: first to yoga, then to ayahuasca, ayurveda, and sound healing.
 Mike is a certified Iyengar yoga teacher, ayurvedic health counselor and ayurvedic massage therapist.
 He has been working with ayahuasca for several years, attending ayahuasca retreats at different centers in Peru each year until he found the Ayahuasca Foundation.
 After his retreat with the AF he attended an initiation course in 2016.
 His connection to the plants and high level of gratitude enhances his ability to assist retreat participants with their personal healing journeys.
 His other interests are in sound as a method of affecting consciousness and gaining a deeper understanding of Shipibo traditions.